Athol in Worcester County, Massachusetts — The American Northeast (New England)

 Erected by Athol Hiistorical Society.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts.
-This page has been viewed 325 times since then and 5 times this year.
+It was originally submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts.
+This page has been viewed 367 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on April 23, 2014, by Larry Wilson of Wareham, Massachusetts. • Bill Pfingsten was the editor who published this page.